 - A mountain climber discovers that another climber died due to a fall and covers the body with a camouflage tarp.

-A person that violates PC 152 is guilty of a misdemeanor.
+A person convicted of this section is guilty of a misdemeanor.
 The crime is punishable by up to one year in the county jail and a fine ranging from $1,000 to $10,000.

 There are several legal defenses that a person can raise if accused of concealing an accidental death.
 These include showing that he or she: